enkidevs/curriculum/lua/roblox-studio/basic-modelling-i/rotating-objects.md

 ---

 ## Content
-Rotation is only slightly tricky, but seeing a visual will make it easier to comprehend.
+Rotation is only slightly tricky, but seeing a visual will make it easier to understand.
 While selecting the block, press on **rotate in the tools** section.

 You'll see **red, blue, and green circles** surrounding the block.
 These are **axis of rotation**, and by click and dragging one of the circles in their respective direction, the block will turn in that direction.